10 useful things to know after you register an Estonian companyWhatsApp

 3. Protect your personal contact details from scraping sites

 You’ve just registered a new Estonian company but before you can even announce the launch of your business to the world, your company has already started receiving spam emails.
 This is a common complaint among e-residents and international residents of Estonia.
 This happens because your company email is listed publicly on the Business Register, which means it can be bought or scraped by spam marketers.
 This is why all Unicount clients registering a company through the API service will have their public email replaced with Unicount email automatically.
 The court sometimes blocks that so it may not be available for all clients.

 To be fair, Estonia has a very transparent business environment, which is a good thing, so public company email is just one part of that, even if the spam can be a bit annoying.
 However, there’s a nifty little solution that is commonly used by tech savvy Estonians looking to reduce unsolicited commercial emails — using the government-provided spam free email address.

-The only thing worth noting is that you cannot activate spam proof email before your company is actually registered.
+The only thing worth noting is that you cannot activate spam-proof email before your company is registered.
 So we would recommend using a temporary email when registering a company, but be sure to have one that you can actually access to see if the court has approved your application.

-If you also published your phone when registering a company you should know that you can also delete it from the register as having an email is enough.
+If you were required to publish your phone when registering a company you should know that you can also delete it from the register as having an email is enough.
 The faster you do it the less time for scraping sites to collect your data.